-Teachers: Embrace Technology or Students Will Leave You Behind Robert Romano is the CEO/Founder of BookheadEd Learning, where his vision has blended the traditional and technological experiences of reading in the company’s flagship product, StudySync®.
+Teachers: Embrace Technology or Students Will Leave You Behind.
+Robert Romano is the CEO/Founder of BookheadEd Learning, where his vision has blended the traditional and technological experiences of reading in the company’s flagship product, StudySync®.

-The Passion-Driven Classroom: A Framework for Teaching & Learning (9781596671591): Angela Maiers, Amy Sandvold
+Standards: A Critical Need for K-16 Collaboration.
+The Passion-Driven Classroom: A Framework for Teaching & Learning (9781596671591): Angela Maiers, Amy Sandvold.

+Will University Technical Colleges pay off?
 The Black Country University Technical College (UTC) opened five weeks ago.
-Will University Technical Colleges pay off?

 Digital technology has evolved quickly from personal computers and networks to participatory social, academic, and political Web 2.0 environments with a new vocabulary and new temporal and spatial interactions.
 Web 2.0 applications – Safari, Geocaching, Flickr, Google, Blogger, GarageBand, Wikipedia, YouTube, iMovie, Facebook, Twitter, iPhone, and iPad – are part of a new user-centric information infrastructure that emphasizes creative participation over presentation; encourages focused conversation and short briefs written in less technical, public vernacular; and facilitates innovative explorations, experimentations, and purposeful tinkerings that often form the basis of situated understanding that emerges from action not passivity.
-Teaching in a Participatory Digital World | Canadian Education Association (CEA)
+This digital world calls for changed mindsets about schooling, teaching, learning, and assessment.

 Math.
 21st century.
 Flipped.